Get

 Limiting treats is an excellent way to prevent your puppy from becoming overweight.
 Remember that you’re feeding your puppy a complete and balanced puppy food, and treats should not be given in excess.
 Also, ensure the treats are appropriate for puppies and are healthy without added fillers of artificial preservatives and coloring.

 Of course, treats come in handy while you’re training your puppy, but don’t overdo it.
 As a rule of thumb, treats should only account for 10% of your dog’s diet.
 It may be difficult to determine how to calculate this, and the nutritional info on treat bags usually differs from dog food.
-It’s best to consult your vet to determine how many daily treats your puppy can have if you’re unsure.
+It’s best to consult a vet to determine how many daily treats your puppy can have if you’re unsure.
 You can also look for healthy, low-calorie treats and use play rewards when training instead of treats.

 5. Avoid Free-Feeding